mhausenblas/temporal-opa/README.md

 ```

 That is, we're dealing with an array of timestamped entries.
 How can we check if a certain entry lies within a certain time window?
 For example, we want to filter for entries within the past week.

+The basic idea is to convert the `timestamp` into a UNIX epoch represenation and diff it to the current timestamp.

 Solution: https://play.openpolicyagent.org/p/GIzuIT0mDz